 - Smart news channel making use of different sources that allow you to visit different sections and subscribe to specific topics.

-- Minimalistic design that simplifies that access to menus and options.
+- Minimalistic design that simplifies the access to menus and options.

-- Ad blocker that involves loading web pages faster and consuming fewer data.
+- Adblocker that involves loading web pages faster and consuming less data.

 - Configurable data compression from the options menu to speed up the browsing experience.